Stefano Vignati

-Stefano Vignati is an Italian conductor, born in 1965 in the outskirts of Rome, Italy, and naturalized in America.
-Vignati is currently the Music Director and Principal Conductor for Opera Carolina.
+Stefano Vignati is an Italian-American conductor, born in the outskirts of Rome, Italy, and naturalized in America.
+Vignati is currently the general director, music director and principal conductor for Opera Carolina.

 Biography

-Originally a pianist and composer, studying under the guidance of noted Maestri C. Savelloni, C. Ricci, and T. Procaccini, Vignati studied conducting with Nicola Hansalik Samale and Lawrence Golan, and holds a Master's degree in Conducting from the University of Denver, Colorado.
+Originally a pianist and composer, studying under the guidance of noted Maestri C. Savelloni, C. Ricci, and T. Procaccini, Vignati studied conducting with Nicola Hansalik Samale and Lawrence Golan, and holds a master's degree in conducting from the University of Denver, Colorado.
 He also studied History and Musical Analysis at the University "La Sapienza" in Rome with Prof. P. Luigi Petrobelli.
 He taught at Drake University as a vocal coach and Italian instructor with the World Languages and Cultures Department.
-He was also Director and Principal Conductor of the Drake Opera Theater (2016–2022) where he conducted works such as The Magic Flute and Falstaff.
+He was also director and principal conductor of the Drake Opera Theater (2016–2022) where he conducted works such as The Magic Flute and Falstaff.

-Vignati made his United States debut in 1998 in New Mexico conducting Cavalleria Rusticana and I Pagliacci in a production by UNM in collaboration with Santa Fe Opera and Virgina Opera.
+Vignati made his United States debut in 1998 in New Mexico conducting Cavalleria Rusticana and I Pagliacci in a production by UNM in collaboration with Santa Fe Opera and Virginia Opera.

 Vignati was the artistic and music director of the Tuscia Operafestival in Italy between 2006 and 2017.
-In 2007, he conducted Le Nozze di Figaro in a production directed by Academy Award-winning filmmaker Lina Wertmüller, with set design by Enrico Job.
-The performance was later broadcast on the Italian television program Prima della Prima on Rai TRE in November of that year.
-In 2009, he was also appointed Artistic and Music Director of the Italian American Opera Foundation in Los Angeles, and in 2010, he became Artistic Director of the Festival Barocco di Viterbo — at which he conducted ensembles such as the Baroque Orchestra of the Accademia di Santa Cecilia.
+In 2007, he conducted Le nozze di Figaro in a production directed by Academy Award-winning filmmaker Lina Wertmüller, with set design by Enrico Job.
+The performance was later broadcast on the Italian television program Prima della prima on Rai TRE in November of that year.
+In 2009, he was also appointed artistic and music director of the Italian American Opera Foundation in Los Angeles, and in 2010, he became artistic director of the Festival Barocco di Viterbo – at which he conducted ensembles such as the Baroque Orchestra of the Accademia di Santa Cecilia.

 In 2009, Vignati was also a guest teacher at the SOSCA Academy in Los Angeles.

-Additionally, he is currently Artistic and Music Director of the International Lyric Academy, which collaborated with Teatro Comunale di Vicenza to introduce the annual summer music event "Music for Life" beginning in 2018.
-He is also a Principal Guest Conductor at New York City Opera.
+Additionally, he is currently artistic and music director of the International Lyric Academy, which collaborated with Teatro Comunale di Vicenza to introduce the annual summer music event "Music for Life" beginning in 2018.
+He is also a principal guest conductor at New York City Opera.